Niger coup leader warns regional and Western powers against military intervention

 Armies have also seized power in recent years in Mali, Burkina Faso and Guinea.

-The junta in Mali has brought in Russia's Wagner mercenary group to help it fight militant Islamists after forcing French troops to leave.
-In June it said the UN's 12,000 peacekeepers also had to leave following a decade of countering Islamist militants, although they are currently still in Mali.
+The junta in Mali has brought in Russia's Wagner mercenary group to help it fight militant Islamists.

+France, the former colonial power, announced the withdrawal of its troops last year amid growing hostility from the junta.

-France, the former colonial power, subsequently moved its regional military headquarters to Niger.
+It subsequently moved its regional military headquarters to Niger.

+In June, Mali's junta said the UN's 12,000 peacekeepers also had to leave following a decade of countering Islamist militants.

+The UN agreed, saying the withdrawal would be completed by the end of the year.

-On Saturday, it said it had suspended all development aid and budgetary support to Niger.
+On Saturday, France said it had suspended all development aid and budgetary support to Niger.

 The European Union and the US have made a similar decision, while the AU has called on the army to return to base within 15 days.